 Mark: There is no doubt that there is a need for more physiotherapists working in Australia and this is likely to be the case for a few years to come.
 The Council’s process in assessing overseas is thorough and comprehensive and means that those who pass through the process have solid clinical skills and clinical reasoning.

 My advice to international physiotherapists wanting to join the Australian physiotherapy community is to find out as much as possible about your chosen and preferred area of work (e.g., hospital, aged care, private practice) and get as much experience and information as possible about these areas.
-Where possible get some in person experience in these areas with some voluntary observational work or shadowing at these locations.
+Where possible get some in-person experience in these areas with some voluntary observational work or shadowing at these locations.

 Mark: Continual clinical development is vital for the ongoing development and progression of all physiotherapists.
 This includes the reflections and learnings from each consultation we have with patients.

 In our clinic group, we have a four-pronged professional development program and process.
-Firstly, we have monthly sessions (usually in person outside of COVID times) with external professionals who present in their clinical area of specialty.
+Firstly, we have monthly sessions (usually in person outside of COVID times) with external professionals who present in their clinical area of speciality.
 We also conduct fortnightly services for our recently graduated staff which is more aligned to conditions or areas of the body.
 Our third prong is weekly small group case reviews where difficult or challenging clinical presentations are discussed and analysed.
 Lastly, we have a fund for all staff to participate in some external professional development courses that help to round out our education program.

-There are many opportunities for the physiotherapy profession over the coming years, particularly as we come out of COVID, with an active population, an increasing disability market and an ageing population.
+Mark: There are many opportunities for the physiotherapy profession over the coming years, particularly as we come out of COVID, with an active population, an increasing disability market and an ageing population.
 There are also opportunities for considerable reform in funding models as well as models of care which will hopefully become clearer once the Primary Health Care 10 Year Plan is finalised and released.
 The evidence base around what we do and the standing of the physiotherapy profession amongst our healthcare peers have never been stronger and there are many opportunities for the physiotherapy profession to increase our standing, scope and reputation.